Skip to content

 What is real-time in embedded?

 Real-time in embedded computing is a system property that guarantees a response within a bounded, predictable delay regardless of system load.
+Hard real-time treats a missed deadline as a system failure; soft real-time only degrades the quality of service.
+The metric that matters is worst-case latency under contention, not average throughput.

 Real-time determinism is measured through Worst-Case Execution Time (WCET) and Preemption Latency (PL).
 Per the IEC 61508 standard (functional safety), determinism is quantified through Safety Integrity Levels (SIL 1 through SIL 4).
 It is not a question of raw speed but of determinism: a system that responds on average in 1 µs but occasionally in 50 ms is not real-time.
 A system that always responds in under 100 µs, even worst-case, is.
 As noted by Linux Foundation real-time working groups, POSIX 1003.1b defines the priority-based preemptive scheduler that both Linux and Zephyr implement.